soulsands/trilium-chat/README.md

 ## Introduction

-The chat plugin highly integrated with Trilium.
+This chat plugin is highly integrated with Trilium, and allows you to access ChatGPT right inside Trilium!

+You can even use your own locally hosted Ollama.

 This project is written in vanilla JavaScript, and is a frontend-only project.
 For those interested in developing Trilium plugins, there are some details within that can be referenced.

 ## Features

 -   Normal chat
+-   Use Ollama
 -   Custom prompt
     -   Supports mustache syntax to render options. e.g. {{language:Enligsh|Chinese|Czech}} will be rendered as a select element (This can be changed in CHAT_PROMPTS)
     -   {{message}} as your message